Bioethics and Health Studies, B.A.

 A particular focus of the bioethics and health studies major at SLU is the relationship of religion, health care and social justice.
-Students will be exposed to a broad range of ideological and professional perspectives on health care dilemmas.
+Students are exposed to a broad range of ideological and professional perspectives on health care dilemmas.
 This will prepare them to collaborate with others across existing professional and political divides.
-It will also help them to clarify their own views on topics that are often complex and highly personal.
+It will also help them clarify their views on topics that are often complex and highly personal.

 Curriculum Overview

-SLU's bioethics and health studies major requires 36 credits of coursework to be spread over three broad distribution areas: Foundational Courses, Disciplinary Frameworks, and Advanced Issues and Practice in Health Care Ethics.
+SLU's bioethics and health studies major requires 36 credits of coursework spread over three broad distribution areas: foundational courses, disciplinary frameworks, and advanced issues and practice in health care ethics.

-With the exception of the major’s introductory course, HCE 2010 Foundations in Clinical Health Care Ethics (3 cr), these courses do not have to be taken in strict order.
-Students can choose courses to satisfy their Disciplinary Frameworks and Advanced Issues and Practice in Health Care Ethics requirements from amongst many possible options.
-Courses taken for the bioethics and health studies major requirements may also fulfill College of Arts and Sciences core requirements.
-The major’s flexible progression and course requirements give students a high degree of freedom in tailoring it to their own interests and timeframe.
+Except for the major’s introductory course, HCE 2010 Foundations in Clinical Health Care Ethics, these courses do not have to be taken in strict order.
+Students can choose from many courses to satisfy their requirements for disciplinary frameworks and advanced issues and practice in health care ethics.
+Courses taken for the bioethics and health studies major requirements may also fulfill core requirements for the College of Arts and Sciences.
+The major’s flexible progression and course requirements give students a high degree of freedom in tailoring it to their interests and timeframe.

 SLU's bioethics and health studies major offers a pre-med track for students planning on pursuing medical school.